-Shovel Garden is a creation of Meagan Hunter, Elise Brownlee and Kristen Struthers of Winnipeg's Nadi Design and includes more than 100 white snow shovels meant to both provide shade and remind Winnipeggers about the chillier months the city sees.
+Shovel Garden is our team's collaborative creation of Winnipeg's Nadi Design and includes more than 100 white snow shovels meant to both provide shade and remind Winnipeggers about the chillier months the city sees.

-"We're juxtaposing the winter to the summer," explained Hunter.
+"We're juxtaposing the winter to the summer," our team explained.